open-telemetry/oteps/text/0098-metric-instruments-explained.md

 Instantaneous measurements are those that report a non-additive measurement, one where it is not natural to compute a sum.
 Instantaneous instruments are usually chosen when the distribution of values is of interest, not only the sum.

+The terms "Delta", "Cumulative", and "Instantaneous" as used in this proposal refer to measurement values passed to the Metric API.
+The argument to an (additive) instrument with the Delta temporal quality is the change in a sum.
+The argument to an (additive) instrument with the Cumulative temporal quality is itself a sum.
+The argument to an instrument with the Instantaneous temporal quality is simply a value.
+In the SDK specification, as measurements are aggregated and transformed for export, these terms will be used again, with the same meanings, to describe aggregates.

 ### Function names

 Synchronous delta instruments support an `Add()` function, signifying that they add to a sum and are not cumulative.